 There are several processes for making magnets, but the most common method is called Powder Metallurgy.
 In this process, a suitable composition is pulverized into fine powder, compacted and heated to cause densification via “liquid phase sintering”.
 Therefore, these magnets are most often called sintered magnets.
-Ferrite, SmCo and neo magnets are all made by this method.
+Ferrite, Samarium Cobalt (SmCo) and neodymium-iron-boron (neo) magnets are all made by this method.
 Unlike ferrite, which is a ceramic material, all of the rare earth magnets are metal alloys.
-The following description is for these alloy magnets.

 A second compaction method is called isostatic pressing wherein a flexible container is filled with powder, the container is sealed, an aligning field is applied, and the container is placed into the isostatic press.
 Using a fluid, either hydraulic fluid or water, pressure is applied to the outside of the sealed container, compacting it equally on all sides.
-There are two main advantages to making magnet blocks via isostatic pressing: 1) very large blocks can be made – frequently up to 100 x 100 x 250 mm – and 2) since pressure is applied equally on all sides, the powder remains in good alignment producing the highest possible energy product.
+The main advantages to making magnet blocks via isostatic pressing is that very large blocks can be made – frequently up to 100 x 100 x 250 mm and since pressure is applied equally on all sides, the powder remains in good alignment producing the highest possible energy product.

 Pressed parts are packaged in “boats” for loading into a vacuum sintering furnace.
 The particular temperatures and presence of vacuum or inert gas is specific to the type and grade of magnet being produced.
 Both rare earth materials are heated to a sintering temperature and allowed to densify.
 SmCo has the additional requirement of a “solutionizing” treatment after sintering.
-After quenching to room temperature, both materials are given a lower temperature tempering heat treatment.
+After reaching room temperature, both materials are given a lower temperature tempering heat treatment.
 During sintering, the magnets shrink about 15-20% linearly.
-When complete the magnets will have a rough surface and only approximate dimensions.
+Completed magnets have a rough surface and only approximate dimensions.
 They also exhibit no external magnetic field.

-Sintered magnets will receive some degree of machining which can range from grinding them smooth and parallel, OD or ID grinding, or slicing of block magnets into smaller parts .
+Sintered magnets receive some degree of machining which can range from grinding them smooth and parallel, OD or ID grinding, or slicing block magnets into smaller parts.
 The magnet material is both brittle and very hard (Rockwell C 57 to 61) and requires diamond wheels for slicing and diamond or special abrasive wheels for grinding.
-Slicing can be done with excellent precision often eliminating the need for subsequent grinding.
+Slicing can be performed with excellent precision often eliminating the need for subsequent grinding.
 All of these processes must be conducted very carefully to minimize chipping and cracking.

-In some cases, the final magnet shape is conducive to processing with a shaped diamond grinding wheel such as arcs and bread loafs .
+In some cases, the final magnet shape is conducive to processing with a shaped diamond grinding wheel such as arcs and bread loafs.
 Product in approximate final shape is fed past the grinding wheel which provides the precise dimensions.
 For lower volume manufacturing of these complex shapes, EDM machining is commonly used.
-Simple two-dimensional profiles EDM faster while more complex shapes using 3-5 axis machines run slower.
+Simple two-dimensional profiles, EDM is faster while more complex shapes using 3-5 axis machines run slower.

 Cylindrical parts may be pressed-to-shape, usually axially, or core-drilled from block stock material.
 These longer cylinders, either solid or with an ID, can later be sliced to form thin washer-shaped magnets.

-For large volume manufacture, it is usually more economical to make tooling and produce to shape.
-It depends on the magnet size but discreet orders for 5,000 pieces are greater could be considered large.
+For large volume manufacture, typically 5,000 or more pieces, it is usually more economical to make tooling and produce to shape.
 For short-runs or for specific properties, it may be preferred to machine magnets from block.
-When pressing-to-shape, material scrap, such as grind swarf, is minimized.
+When pressing-to-shape, material scrap, such as grind swarf is minimized.
 Order quantity, part shape, size and complexity will all contribute to the decision as to which manufacturing method is preferable.
 Delivery time will also affect the decision as making limited quantities from stock blocks is likely faster than ordering tooling for press-to-shape parts.
 Costing these options is not always straight-forward.
-It is recommended to contact the vendor and discuss options.
+It is recommended to contact us to discuss options.

 Machined magnets will have sharp edges which are prone to chipping.
 Coating around a sharp edge is also problematic.
 The most common method for reducing the sharpness is a vibratory hone, often called vibratory tumbling and done in an abrasive media.
-The specified rounding of the edge depends upon subsequent processing and handling requirements but is most often 0.005” to 0.015” radius.
+The specified rounding of the edge depends upon subsequent processing and handling requirements but is most often 0.005” to 0.015” (0.127 to 0.38 mm) radius.

 After the manufacturing is completed, the magnet requires “charging” to produce an external magnetic field.
 This can be accomplished in a solenoid – a hollow cylinder into which various magnet sizes and shapes can be placed – or with fixtures designed to impart unique magnetic patterns.
 It is also possible to magnetize large assemblies to avoid handling and assembling these powerful magnets in their magnetized condition.
 The magnetizing field requirements are substantial.
-This, as many other aspects of magnet selection, should be discussed with your magnet vendor.
+This, as many other aspects of magnet selection, should be discussed with our engineering and production team.